jsan3386/avatar/docs/materials.md

 ```
 def create_floor_material (index, mat_id):
+    # index: defines the material index in case we want to assign same material to different meshes
+    # mat_id: defines the material id  used in render layer passes, this is useful in case we want to generate mesh labels

     # Everytime we load and object a Default material is created
-    # we force to remove this materials
+    # we force to remove this material
     for m in bpy.data.materials:
         if "Default" in m.name:
             bpy.data.materials.remove(m)